The Moment That Made Difficult Conversations Easier

 My 1920 Roth cello is one of my dearest possessions.
 After 15 years of telling myself "One day I'll play again," that day has finally arrived.

 Nothing calms my super-sensitive nervous system more than being outside.
-The view of Montana's Mission Mountains from my parents' deck is one of my favorites.
+The view of Montana's Mission Mountains from my parents' deck on Flathead Lake is one of my favorites.

 On my desk you'll find other nervous system friends, like my big rose quartz heart, George the bear, and two Positive Potatoes.